PennyLaneAI/pennylane-lightning/README.rst

 Compile on Windows with MSVC
 ----------------------------

-You can also compile Pennylane-Lightning on Windows using `Microsoft Visual C++ <https://visualstudio.microsoft.com/vs/features/cplusplus/>`_ compiler.
+You can also compile Lightning on Windows using `Microsoft Visual C++ <https://visualstudio.microsoft.com/vs/features/cplusplus/>`_ compiler.
 You need `cmake <https://cmake.org/download/>`_ and appropriate Python environment (e.g. using `Anaconda <https://www.anaconda.com/>`_).